ctds-usyd/library-webscraping/_episodes/04-lxml.md

 * the web site may return an error page, or may identify your scraper as malicious and refuse to continue serving you content.

 > ## Tips for quirk resilience
+> Here are some tips about how you could ensure that your scraper will work despite variation.
 >
 > 1. Look at your scraped data.
 Look at it more closely.
 Look at random samples collected over time.
 Perhaps analyse it in a tool like OpenRefine which will show you the number of distinct/duplicated values in each column.
 If you are scraping data over a long time, keep a dashboard of diagnostic measures to show you how many fields come back blank, for instance.
-> 2. Think about cases where your scraper might fail and apprehend them in code.
+> 2. Think about cases where your scraper might fail, and apprehend them in code.
 Validate the extractions in your code.
 When something differs from expectation, output an informative message onto a log.
 Make sure the log includes enough information about the context, e.g. which page or part of the page you are scraping at the time.
 > 3. Only allow an error to halt your scraping operation if that's really necessary, by wrapping your main scraper code in an exception handler.
 For example:
 >    ~~~
 >            print('Processing:', year_url)